Senators accuse FAA of obstruction over 737 MAX, cast doubt on agency’s role ensuring safety

 “The first crash should not have happened,” Stumo said.
 “The second crash is inexcusable.”

-He said the bill proposed by Wicker and Cantwell is important as a first step, but that the families who lost loved ones in the crashes want to further improvements.
+He said the bill proposed by Wicker and Cantwell is important as a first step, but that the families who lost loved ones in the crashes want further improvements.

 He called for assurances that oversight of all flight-critical systems cannot be delegated to Boeing but must be conducted directly by the FAA.